askiiart/gregory/docs/config-reference.md

     volumes = ["librewolf"]
 ```

-Aside from just the jobs, `packages` also contains the `dependencies` field, which lists dependencies for this package which gregory manages - don't list external dependencies in that field.
+`packages` contains the following fields:

+- `dependencies` (array): Lists dependencies for this package which gregory manages - don't list external dependencies in that field.
+This isn't required, but will ensure that gregory doesn't have to be run multiple times to get a package up-to-date.
+  - Note that the repo will be updated (`[update-repo]`) after any dependency it updated
+- `version-check` (array): Commands to be run to check the version of the package; what's printed to `stdout` will be counted as the version, and if anything is printed to `stderr`, the package will be ignored and an error will be logged.
+Additionally, if the package version seems to have decreased, then a warning will be logged.

 ### Compilation (optional)